Monthly Archives: July 2012

 By Ray Bennett Andy Griffith made his big screen debut in Elia Kazan’s 1957 drama “A Face In The Crowd” as a charismatic media sensation named Lonesome Rhodes who exploits his sudden popularity for political gain.
 In the second excerpt … Continue reading

-Andy Griffith regrets a change in ‘No Time For Sergeants’
+Andy Griffith on why ‘No Time for Sergeants’ cheated

 By Ray Bennett Andy Griffith didn’t do a great many interviews but I spent most of the afternoon of March 18, 1986 with him, just the two of us in an otherwise empty dining room at what I seem to … Continue reading